pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 By the end of Q4, you should have:

-âœ… Year 1 gains consolidated
+✅ Year 1 gains consolidated
-âœ… Operations optimized
+✅ Operations optimized
-âœ… Systems refined
+✅ Systems refined
-âœ… Processes improved
+✅ Processes improved
-âœ… Team strengthened
+✅ Team strengthened
-âœ… Year 2 strategy developed
+✅ Year 2 strategy developed
-âœ… Year 2 plan ready
+✅ Year 2 plan ready
-âœ… Foundation for Year 2 complete âœ… Ready for exponential growth
+✅ Foundation for Year 2 complete
+✅ Ready for exponential growth

 ## Monthly Targets & Activities